wp-plugins/mv-id-wp-avatar/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress

 == ChangeLog ==
-* Initial release, verified compatiblity with WordPress 3.0
+* Initial release, verified compatibility with WordPress 3.0